unbounce/iidy/README.md

 iidy - CloudFormation with Confidence                    An acronym for "Is it done yet?"

 Commands:
-  create-stack  <argsfile>                               create a cfn stack based on stack-args.yaml update-stack  <argsfile>                               update a cfn stack based on stack-args.yaml estimate-cost <argsfile>                               estimate aws costs based on stack-args.yaml
+  iidy create-stack     <argsfile>                            create a cfn stack based on stack-args.yaml iidy update-stack     <argsfile>                            update a cfn stack based on stack-args.yaml iidy create-or-update <argsfile>                            create or update a cfn stack based on stack-args.yaml iidy estimate-cost    <argsfile>                            estimate aws costs based on stack-args.yaml

-  create-changeset           <argsfile> [changesetName]  create a cfn changeset based on stack-args.yaml exec-changeset             <argsfile> <changesetName>  execute a cfn changeset based on stack-args.yaml
+  iidy create-changeset           <argsfile> [changesetName]  create a cfn changeset based on stack-args.yaml iidy exec-changeset             <argsfile> <changesetName>  execute a cfn changeset based on stack-args.yaml

-  describe-stack      <stackname>                        describe a stack watch-stack         <stackname>                        watch a stack that is already being created or updated delete-stack        <stackname>                        delete a stack (after confirmation) get-stack-template  <stackname>                        download the template of a live stack get-stack-instances <stackname>                        list the ec2 instances of a live stack list-stacks                                            list all stacks within a region
+  iidy describe-stack      <stackname>                        describe a stack iidy watch-stack         <stackname>                        watch a stack that is already being created or updated iidy delete-stack        <stackname>                        delete a stack (after confirmation) iidy get-stack-template  <stackname>                        download the template of a live stack iidy get-stack-instances <stackname>                        list the ec2 instances of a live stack iidy list-stacks                                            list all stacks within a region

-  param                                                  sub commands for working with AWS SSM Parameter Store
+  iidy param                                                  sub commands for working with AWS SSM Parameter Store

+  iidy template-approval                                      sub commands for template approval

-  render <template>                                      pre-process and render YAML template demo   <demoscript>                                    run a demo script convert-stack-to-iidy <stackname> <outputDir>          create an iidy project directory from an existing CFN stack init-stack-args                                        initialize stack-args.yaml and cfn-template.yaml
+  iidy render <template>                                      pre-process and render yaml template iidy demo   <demoscript>                                    run a demo script iidy convert-stack-to-iidy <stackname> <outputDir>          create an iidy project directory from an existing CFN stack iidy init-stack-args                                        initialize stack-args.yaml and cfn-template.yaml

-  completion                                             generate bash completion script.
+  iidy completion                                             generate bash completion script.
 To use: "source <(iidy completion)"

-AWS Options
+AWS Options:
   --client-request-token  a unique, case-sensitive string of up to 64 ASCII characters used to ensure idempotent retries.
   --region                AWS region.
 Can also be set via --environment & stack-args.yaml:Region.
   --profile               AWS profile.
 Can also be set via --environment & stack-args.yaml:Profile.
+Use --profile=no-profile to override values in stack-args.yaml and use AWS_* env vars.
+  --assume-role-arn       AWS role.
+Can also be set via --environment & stack-args.yaml:AssumeRoleArn.
+This is mutually exclusive with --profile.
+Use --assume-role-arn=no-role to override values in stack-args.yaml and use AWS_* env vars.

 Options:
   --environment, -e  used to load environment based settings: AWS Profile, Region, etc.
   --debug            log debug information to stderr.
   -v, --version      show version information
   -h, --help         show help

+Status Codes:
+  Success (0)       Command successfully completed Error (1)         An error was encountered while executing command Cancelled (130)   User responded 'No' to iidy prompt or interrupt (CTRL-C) was received
 ```

 ### The `argsfile` (aka `stack-args.yaml`)